oneapi-src/level-zero-spec/core/INTRO.md

 ## Memory
 Memory is visible to upper level stack as unified memory with single VA space covering both GPU and specific device type (e.g GPU or FPGA).
 For GPU the API exposed 2 levels (potentially 3 levels) of memory hierarchy.
 The local memory can be managed at the device and sub device level and L1 caches and last Level L3 cahces can be controled through intrinsics and memory allocation API's.
-API   managed shared memory cache size (L1 cache).

 The Level 0 application interface allows allocation of buffers and images at device and sub device granularity with Cacheablity hints.
 The memory APIs allow 3 kinds of allocation methods and enable implicit and explicit management of the resources by the application or runtimes